-- (c) Require an engagement quality control review for all engagements, if any, meeting the criteria established in compliance with subparagraph (b). - 36.
-The firm shall establish policies and procedures setting out the nature, timing and extent of an engagement quality control review.
-Such policies and procedures shall require that the engagement report not be dated until the completion of the engagement quality control review.
-(Ref: Para.
-A42-A43) - 37.
+- 36R-1.
+For audits of financial statements of public interest entities, before the auditor's report and the additional report to the audit committee are issued,3k the firm shall require that an engagement quality control review shall be performed to assess whether the key audit partner(s) could reasonably have come to the opinion and conclusions expressed in the draft of those reports. - 37.
 The firm shall establish policies and procedures to require the engagement quality control review to include: - (a) Discussion of significant matters with the engagement partner; - (b) Review of the financial statements or other subject matter information and the proposed report; - (c) Review of selected engagement documentation relating to significant judgments the engagement team made and the conclusions it reached; and - (d) Evaluation of the conclusions reached in formulating the report and consideration of whether the proposed report is appropriate.
 (Ref: Para.
-A44) - 38.
+A44) - 37-1.
+The firm shall establish policies and procedures to require the engagement quality control reviewer to: (Ref: Para.
+A44-1-A44-2) - (a) Consider the firm's compliance with the FRC's Ethical Standard in relation to the engagement; - (b) Form an independent opinion as to the appropriateness and adequacy of the safeguards applied; and - (c) Consider the adequacy of the documentation of the engagement partner's consideration of the objectivity and independence of the firm and its personnel. - 38.
 For audits of financial statements of listed entities, the firm shall establish policies and procedures to require the engagement quality control review to also include consideration of the following: - (a) The engagement team's evaluation of the firm's independence in relation to the specific engagement; - (b) Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations; and - (c) Whether documentation selected for review reflects the work performed in relation to the significant judgments and supports the conclusions reached.
 (Ref: Para.
 A45-A46)